Courses offered by Cath Senker include:

 Cath’s background as a non-fiction writer and editor, qualified and experienced ESOL teacher and former RLF Fellow provides an ideal skill set for facilitating writing-skills courses and workshops.

-Originally a project manager and editor of children’s educational books, Cath became a freelance author in 1990 and has written around 150 children’s non-fiction titles, specialising in history, world religions, and global, social and environmental issues.
-Her first adult non-fiction book was published in 2016.
+Originally a project manager and editor of children’s educational books, Cath became a freelance author in 1990 and has written more than 160 children’s non-fiction titles, specialising in history, world religions, and global, social and environmental issues.
+Her third adult non-fiction title will be published in 2019.
 Cath also edits books and academic reports on a wide range of subjects.
-She has taught English abroad and now teaches migrants and refugees in the UK.
+She has taught English abroad and currently teaches migrants and refugees in the UK.

 Since 2013, Cath has run regular writing-skills workshops at the University of Sussex for undergraduates and postgraduates.
-She also runs workshops tailored to specific disciplines.
+She also offers workshops tailored to specific disciplines.
 In 2018, she became an Academic Skills Consultant at the University of Sussex.